Children aged 1 to 4 need healthy snacks. It is a very important part of their diet. Healthy snacks give them energy, protein and other nutrients.

 - 3 soft sweets

-- Make healthy foods and choices easily available.
-Keep chopped vegetables and fruit in your fridge or a bowl of fruit on the table for older children.
+keep chopped fruit and vegetables in your fridge or a bowl of fruit on the table

-- Offer vegetables, salad or fruit the snack of choice.
+offer vegetables, salad or fruit as the snack of choice

-Ready made bars aimed at this age group can often be high in sugar.
+Ready-made bars - such as cereal and snack bars - aimed at this age group can often be high in sugar.
 It’s always best to choose unprocessed snacks.
 For example, vegetables, salad and fruit.